-Hip pain isn’t always caused by a problem in your hip -- it can originate with a health condition in your back -- but no matter where it begins, hip pain can be debilitating.
+Hip pain is a condition that ranges in severity.
+However, you should always take it seriously, since pain in such an essential part of your body can be debilitating.
 The doctors at Garden State Pain & Orthopedics are experts in diagnosing the precise cause of your pain and developing a treatment plan that provides real relief.
 If you have any questions or need help with hip pain, call one of their offices in Edison, Clifton, Hazlet, Paramus, or Jersey City, New Jersey, or book an appointment online for a complete evaluation.

-Medication is injected directly into the area that’s the source of your pain.
-The injections contain a combination of steroids and a local anesthetic so that you get immediate pain relief, as well as long-lasting results, as steroids reduce swelling and pain.
+Medication is injected directly into the area where your pain is located.
+The injections contain a combination of steroids and a local anesthetic so that you get immediate pain relief and long-lasting results, as steroids reduce swelling and pain.

 Dorsal root ganglion (DRG) therapy is used to diminish chronic pain in the lower body, including the hip and groin.
 Your doctor at Garden State Pain & Orthopedics implants a small generator under your skin that sends mild electrical impulses to the dorsal root ganglion that’s causing your hip pain.
 The dorsal root ganglion is a bundle of nerves that transmit pain information to your brain.
 The electrical stimulation stops the DRG from sending those pain signals, which means you feel less pain.